Thinspeed/SieveWithJsonSorting/README.md

-# My fork
+# About my fork
-I added an option of sorting by nested json properties.
-To access property in json objet I use symbol '->'.
+I have added an option of sorting by nested json properties.
+To access property in json objet I use symbol `'->'`.
 Example of model:
 ```C#
 public partial class Row
 {